vinayakmishar4/HEART-DISEASES-ANALYSIS-/README.md

 ## Results

 The analysis provides insights such as:
--Correlation between cholesterol levels and heart disease.
--Impact of exercise-induced angina on heart health.
--Distribution of age groups and their association with heart disease.
+-Correlation between cholesterol levels and heart disease.Impact of exercise-induced angina on heart health.Distribution of age groups and their association with heart disease.